Chaplaincy Department

 Engaging with ministers & faith leaders

-Reflecting the diversity of our patients and staff the Chaplains can liaise with other faith leaders and ministers in the provision of spiritual care.
-Visiting minister and faith leaders must be in good standing in their communities and are requested to contact the Chaplains before their arrival if possible.
-If not please make contact when entering the hospital.
+Reflecting the diversity of our patients and staff, the chaplains can liaise with other faith leaders and ministers in the provision of spiritual care.
+Visiting ministers and faith leaders must be in good standing in their communities and are requested to contact the chaplains before their arrival if possible, and alternatively when entering the hospital.

 Baptisms